replicatedhq/replicated-field-labs/instruqt/replicated-cli/03-releasing-your-updates/assignment.md

 id: vtwciot9j8bb
 type: challenge
 title: Releasing Your Updates
-teaser: A short description of the challenge.
+teaser: Cut a new release for your customers
 notes:
 - type: text
-  contents: Replace this text with your own text
+  contents: Releasing your changes to your customer
 tabs:
 - title: Shell
   type: terminal